qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 sessions.

 The block :guilabel:`Generate new color map` allows you to create newly categorized colormaps.
-You only need to select the :guilabel:`number of classes`
+You only need to select the :guilabel:`number of entries`
 |selectnumber| and press the button :guilabel:`Classify`.
 Currently
 only one :guilabel:`Classification mode: Equal Interval` |selectstring| is supported.